kvikee

 Was Fox McCloud's inclusion initiated by Miyamoto?

 Yes.
-Shigeru Miyamoto himself requested his inclusion after receiving the proposal from Illumination and conducted internal lobbying at Nintendo.
+Shigeru Miyamoto himself requested his inclusion after receiving the proposal from Illumination and conducted internal lobbying at Nintendo to ensure the character fit the film's vision.

 Why did critics dislike the film so much?